-Also Representing Parents in the Counties of Middlesex, Mercer & Somerset
+Also Representing Parents in Mercer & Somerset Counties and All of New Jersey

 Child support is often a matter of tension and disagreement between parties.
 Whether you are just now working out child support payments as part of your divorce or the issue has surfaced long after a court has ruled, understanding your rights and obligations is crucial.
 You may need a trusted family lawyer to fight for fair child support decisions through negotiation efforts or in court.

 Whatever the issue may be concerning child support, having a skilled attorney on your side is a valuable asset.
 At Menar & Menar, Attorneys at Law, you can work with a Cook County child support attorney who has devoted her practice to family law issues since 2004.
 Our attorney is a tough negotiator as well as proven trial lawyer.
 We take your legal matter personally which is why we aggressively pursue your best interests from start to finish.

 Need help resolving child support?
 Set up a case review by submitting your contact details via email or phoning us at (732) 217-7931.
 Nosotros hablamos español.